airsidemobile/JOSESwift/README.md

 #### Securing Data for Transmission

-First we create a header which specifies the algorithm we are going to use  later on to sign our data.
+First we create a header which specifies the algorithm we are going to use  later on to sign our data:

 ``` swift
 let header = JWSHeader(algorithm: .RS512)
 ```

-Then we specify the data we want to send.
+Then we specify the data we want to send:

 ``` swift
 let message = "Do you know the way to San Jose?"